tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/LessonPlan.md

 * Examples of fungible goods include cryptocurrencies, fiat currencies, and voting rights.

   * A vote is a vote.
-Let's say you have two people that have voted; each vote has the same power.
-Just like if you have two people that both have a `nickel`, each nickel is worth the same amount—five cents.
+Let's say you have two people that have voted; each vote has equal power.
+Just like if you have two people that each have one `nickel`, both nickels are worth the same amount—five cents.

 * Examples of non-fungible goods include pieces of land, diamonds, or collectibles.